Norman Pilcher

 On 8 November 1972, Pilcher was charged with conspiracy to pervert the course of justice after it was alleged he had committed perjury.
 He resigned from the police force before the case came to court.
 In September 1973 Pilcher was convicted and sentenced to four years' imprisonment, with the judge admonishing the disgraced ex-policeman, "You poisoned the wells of criminal justice, and set about it deliberately."

-Pilcher was the subject of the 2003 Primus song Pilcher's Squad.
+Pilcher was the subject of the 2003 Primus song "Pilcher's Squad".
 In The Guardian Alan Travis wrote that it is widely believed that the lyric "Semolina Pilchard" in the Beatles' song "I Am the Walrus" refers to Pilcher.
 Monty Python lampooned him as "Spiny Norman" in their Piranha Brothers sketch; in another Python sketch, Graham Chapman's police character tells a man that he's under arrest and must come with him to the police station because "I'm charging you with illegal possession of whatever we happen to have down there."
 In Eric Idle's 1978 Beatles pastiche The Rutles, he was satirised as 'Brian Plant'.

 Norman Pilcher's memoirs, entitled Bent Coppers, were released in late September 2020.
-Pilcher died in March 2021, from cancer.
+Pilcher died from cancer on 14 March 2021, at the age of 85.
+His death was not widely publicised until July 2023.